AirPlay not working? Here's the fix!

 AirPlay is one of the most useful Apple ecosystem features — in fact, it's so good that in recent years Apple has opened up the technology to allow third-party devices to use it.
 It lets you wirelessly beam audio and video to different devices.
 Watching a video on your MacBook?
 You can AirPlay it to your Apple TV and watch on the big screen.
 Listening to some sweet tunes on your iPhone?
 AirPlay that audio to your favorite AirPlay speaker.

-Unfortunately, even iOS 15 (opens in new tab) and Apple's other latest software can sometimes mess up, and AirPlay might not work.
+Unfortunately, even iOS16 and Apple's other latest software can sometimes mess up, you might find that sometimes AirPlay is not working properly.
 If you're having trouble with AirPlay, there are some steps you can try to correct the behavior on your iPhone, iPad, or Mac and get you back to streaming your audio and video.
 Here are some steps you can try to troubleshoot problems with AirPlay.

 AirPlay requires both the devices you're streaming from and the device you're streaming to to be on the same Wi-Fi network to work.
 If you're trying to beam some content from your iPhone to your AirPlay-compatible TV, you need to make sure both devices (your phone and your TV) are on the same network.

-So, before you try any other troubleshooting tips, make sure you've checked that everything is connected to the same network.
+So, before you try any other troubleshooting tips when AirPlay isn't working, make sure you've checked that everything is connected to the same network.

 Sometimes the best solution is to turn it off and then on again.
 You can toggle the Wi-Fi off and on with just a few taps or clicks on the logo on your best iPhone, iPad, and Mac.
 Doing this can sometimes fix an errant connection, which may be why AirPlay isn't working for you.